-This is a cradle-to-gate EPD covering the production stage (A1-A3) as depicted in the figure below; inclusive of transport to and offloading at three cement import terminals operated by Titan America.
-The production stage includes extraction of raw materials (cradle) through the manufacture and transport of cements ready for shipment (terminal gate).
+This is a cradle-to-gate EPD covering the production stage (A1-A3) as depicted in the figure below.
+The production stage includes extraction of raw materials (cradle) through the manufacture of cements ready for shipment (gate).
+The Pennsuco (Medley) Plant sources its limestone supply from an adjacent, on-site quarry and ships its cement in bulk.